 Videos should be an integral part in your email marketing automation.
 One of the purposes of your website is to convert visitors into leads — people somewhat interested in what you have to offer — that’s called lead generation.
 Unless you cater to impulse buyers, more than likely, you’re not going to get a sale on the first visit.
 You need to capture that lead with an enticing CTA — give them something in return for them giving you their email address.
 Once you’ve got that email address, you can send them marketing emails to nurture that lead into a sale.
 The best way to do that is to ask one or two questions (no more than 3) on the landing page of the CTA offer that will segment your email list.
 That way, you can personalize subsequent emails with videos based on their responses.

-If the mesage in the email is not relevant, you’ll lose the lead.
+If the message in the email is not relevant, you’ll lose the lead.
 They’ll unsubscribe in a click.
 It takes some planning, but once it’s setup, marketing automation works all by itself.

 You can do a contest with a hashtag.
 Tell customers to post themselves with your product, create a unique hashtag and spread the word.
 Make sure the rules of the contest are clear and you specify that any pictures entered, become your property and you have full license to use them in marketing.

 If you have a brick-and-mortar store or restaurant, the best time to get them is when they’re there and are happy.
-Offer to take a picture of their group in the restaurant or trying on a dress.
+Train your staff to offer to take a picture of their group in the restaurant or trying on a dress with their cell phone.